nf-core/website/markdown/developers/testing_with_gitpod.md

 Gitpod environments are a handy place to try out Nextflow and nf-core tools, test new features and make suggested changes to the underlying code.

 Once you have made changes, you can push these to a new branch for review by the nf core team.
 First, make sure your edited files are saved.
-Then, click on the source control button (on the left hand panel), then choose create new branch and give an informative name.
+Then, click on the source control button (on the left hand panel).
+Choose create new branch and give an informative name.
 Then click the tick button to commit the code changes to your new git branch.

 ## How to do code review